lindig/ps-label/README.md

 All you need is the file [labels.ps] from this distribution.
 All other files are useful for developers but not required for creating labels.

-The file [labels.ps] is in ISO-Latin-1 encoding because PostScript nativelu cannot deal with UTF-8.
+The file [labels.ps] is in ISO-Latin-1 encoding because PostScript natively cannot deal with UTF-8.
 This is important if you want to use non-ASCII characters.